vanderhoornm/android-MythTV-Leanfront/README.md

 ### Frame Rate Synchronization.

  If you are playing a video or recording that was recorded at a different frame rate from the default for your android device, motion may appear jerky.
 Frame Rate Synchronization fixes this by changing the refresh rate of your TV to match the frame rate of the video.
-This requires a version of mythbackend that supports the GetStreamInfo method.
-That is currently supported in master from v32-Pre-540-ga2af89101b dated 2020/06/05 or fixes/31 from v31.0-68-gade713f98c dated 2020/06/26.
-Select "Match original frame rate" in the playback settings if you have a version of mythbackend with the GetStreamInfo method support.
+Select "Match original frame rate" in the playback settings.
 With Amazon Fire TV Stick you also need to enable the "Match original frame rate" setting in the Fire TV settings.

 ### Bookmarks.